Chad-Mowbray/certs/README.md

 The same thing happens when Alice wants to send a message to Bob:
 When Alice wants to send a message to Bob, she encrypts her message with <i>Bob's</i> <b>(public key)</b>.
 Bob then uses his <b>(private key)</b> to decrypt Alice's message.

-The whole thing souned crazy to me, so when I got home from the bar that night, I opened up my notebook and tried to figure out how it worked.
+The whole thing sounded crazy to me, so when I got home from the bar that night, I opened up my notebook and tried to figure out how it worked.
 Since I'm not the brightest tool in the shed, I decided to use very small numbers.

 I think I figured out how Alice and Bob can generate a symmetric key seemingly out of thin air--even though they don't know each other's private keys.